srisrihari/PEP-App-Demo-/README.md

 ## Introduction

-The University Physical Education Program (PEP) Application is a web-based system designed to manage physical education courses at a university.
+The University Personality Enhancement Program (PEP) Application is a web-based system designed to manage physical education courses at a university.
 It provides functionality for professors to track student attendance, record performance metrics, provide feedback, and complete academic terms.
 Students can view their attendance records, performance metrics, and feedback from professors.

 ## System Architecture